 News | Featured Article

-Adler University President Raymond E. Crossman, Ph.D., responds to the recent killing of George Floyd and underlying systemic racism, violence, and oppression in a message to Chicago and Online Campus students, faculty, and staff.
+Adler University President Raymond E. Crossman, Ph.D., applauds the U.S. Supreme Court’s recent decisions that promote diversity, inclusion, and social justice in a message to students, faculty, and staff.